TaoRanRan/JupyterGalaxy/202503_Local_DeepSeek_app/README.md

 # Local LLM Streamlit App for Transaction Analysis

-A **Streamlit app** that processes invoices, generates reports, and provides Q&A assistance — powered by local AI, with a little cloud help for the heavy lifting.
+A Streamlit app that processes invoices, generates reports, and provides Q&A assistance — powered by local AI, with a little cloud help for the heavy lifting.

 ## 🛠 Features
-✅ **Upload a document like a credit card invoice (PDF)**
+- **Upload a document** for example a credit card invoice (PDF)
-✅ **Extract and analyze transactions**  using a cloud-based LLM (can also be done locally if hardware allows) ✅ **Generate reports with tables & graphs**
+- **Extract and analyze transactions** using a cloud-based LLM (can also be done locally if hardware allows)
+- **Generate reports** with tables & graphs
-✅ **Ask questions about your transactions** using a local LLM
+- **Ask questions about your transactions** using a local LLM

 ## ⚙️ Tech Stack
 - **LLM:** DeepSeek-R1